 - 78% of local mobile searches result in offline purchases

 Quite simply, Google is people’s #1 source of local business information.
-Optimizing your GMB profile and regularly adding content to it will help you climb and maintain a high position in the search engine result pages (SERPs).
+Optimizing your Google Business Profile and regularly adding content to it will help you climb and maintain a high position in the search engine result pages (SERPs).

-One of the tools available to you within Google My Business is posts.
-The GMB posts section of your profile is where you can create messaging related to content, upcoming events, current offers and products.
+One of the tools available to you within Google Business Profile is posts.
+The GBP posts section of your profile is where you can create messaging related to content, upcoming events, current offers and products.

 It should come as no surprise that social media has long been a staple for companies to distribute and promote their content.
 You’ve likely seen countless content pieces of all kinds appear on your social feeds.